Last October I had the opportunity to visit Zion National Park for 3 days during my 2-week road trip visiting Utah’s Mighty Five.

 I recommend against sandals/any open-toe water shoes.
 The rocks were much slicker than I ever anticipated and I can see how you get injured.
 As a nurse, I’ve seen way too many people have a bump or scrape get infected from being in various bodies of water.

 A walking stick (or trekking poles) will help you immensely since you will be hiking against the current on slick rocks that you can’t always see.
+If you rent gear, most places include a walking stick.
+If you’re not renting gear, check out my post on budget trekking poles if you need a set.

 In hindsight, I’m sooo glad we rented dry pants, socks, boots & a walking stick before the hike.
 The only part of my body that got wet was my feet & it wasn’t bad at all.
 And I didn’t get any blisters from the neoprene socks and water boots.